nasa-nccs-hpda/ilab-pangaea-bench/docs/source/index.rst

 The first part to adding functionality to the repo is to add python classes that represent your custom datasets, model encoders/decoders, preprocessing (found under `engine/data_preprocessor.py`), and other custom training behaviors like loss functions, lr scheduling, and optimizers (found under `utils`).

-**For most users**: Creating a custom dataset python class is all of the coding you will need if you want to load your own data
+**For most users**: Creating a custom dataset python class is all of the coding you will need if you want to load your own data.
-(if you wish to use an already-supported dataset, see the subsection about editing the corresponding config file).
+If you wish to use an already-supported dataset, see the subsection below this about config files.
-Some users may also want to create custom encoders/decoders, but this is more advanced.

 Adding config files
 ~~~~~~~~~~~~~~~~~~~

 The second part is to configure these classes to integrate properly with the existing repo functionality.
 This is done by
 creating and editing corresponding .yaml files.
 For example, if you create a Dataset class called MyDataset, you will need to
-make a .yaml file that you will reference during training/testing.
+make a .yaml file that outlines some of the dataset's functionality.
 This file will need to have a field called \_target\_ that
 references MyDataset, which lets the driver script know where to look when you build your dataset.
 This behavior is true for
 any modifications you make in Pangaea, so all preprocessing, loss functions, etc will also require a corresponding config file.

+For a full list of all of the required fields in a given config file, see **`THIS PAGE` (TODO: add this)**

 If you are working with an existing class but wish to edit its functionality (like an encoder for a foundation model), you
 should also create a config that mimics the existing config file for that class.
 For example, you may wish to run Terramind,